Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Introduction

-With discovery complete, Contoso’s migration team is ready to assess the readiness of key workloads for migration to Azure.
+With discovery complete, Contoso's migration team is ready to assess the readiness of key workloads for migration to Azure.
 This includes the Linux-based personnel system running on `LinuxLabVM-Ubuntu`, as well as SQL Server and PostgreSQL database instances discovered through guest-level inspection.

 Azure Migrate assessments help estimate sizing, identify compatibility issues, and surface remediation guidance.
 By assessing both infrastructure and workload-level details, Contoso can make informed decisions about migration tooling, target platforms, and performance expectations.